 I am used to having a lemon each time I cook.
 The truth is, I can’t do without it.
 Lemon must always be in kitchen all the time.
+In particular, the secret of a delicious tropical fruit smoothie without yogurt cannot be without a few drops of lemon juice.
 Are you curious on how much juice in one lemon can give you?

 Stay with me, and figure out its every drop!

 I say that there is an average of three tablespoons of juice in one lemon.
 Please take note that my measurement was based on medium size lemon, ripe enough to give the last drop of juice when squeezed hard.
 Consider the following factors when you try to do this on your own.

 - The size of the lemon – as a sampler, my three tablespoon was based on a medium size lemon weighing about 4 ounces.